Mechanics of Materials

 The group is concerned with the development of methods to calculate the strength of materials.
 To accomplish our goals, we work with experimental techniques, numerical methods (FEM) and theories for damage and fracture mechanics.
 Today, our work is focused on the strength of composite materials and adhesive joints.
 Increasing demands on lower emissions and decreased fuel consumption provide a strong driving force for changing from traditional engineering materials to light weight materials.
 Often these materials cannot be joined by welding.
 Adhesive joining provides an interesting technique that facilitates joining of different materials.
 Composite materials provide excellent strength and stiffness to weight ratios.
 They are often used in high demanding environments where the safety of the structure is essential.
 Within this field we develop methods to improve the predictability of strength properties.

-In order to make it possible to make industrial FE-analyses of large-scale structures, there is a need to develop methods that provide enough accuracy with rather large elements.
+In order to facilitate industrial FE-analyses of large-scale structures, there is a need to develop methods that provide enough accuracy with rather large elements.
 We therefore develop methods where the adhesive layer is considered as a structural element.
 Similarly as the well-known structural theories of beams and shells, we consider the thickness of the adhesive layer as a parameter of the problem.

-Models to improve Design of Composites (2014-2016) is a KKS financed project within KK-Miljö.
+Models to improve Design of Composites (MDC, 2014-2016) is a KKS financed project within KK-Miljö.
 The aim is to improve the capability to predict fracture of carbon fibre composites.
 Partners are Saab and GKN.
 Project leader Dr Anders Biel.

 Fatigue of adhesively bonded structures (2011-2014) is a KK HÖG project where fatigue of adhesive joints is in focus.
 Partners are Scania, Volvo AB and DOW.
 Project leader is Dr Thomas Carlberger.